MothCocoon/FlowGraph/README.md

 ## Concept
 Flow plug-in for Unreal Engine provides a graph editor tailored for scripting flow of events in virtual worlds.
 It's based on a decade of experience with designing and implementing narrative in video games.
 All we need here is simplicity.

-It's s design-agnostic event node editor.
+It's a design-agnostic event node editor.

 ![Flow101](https://user-images.githubusercontent.com/5065057/103543817-6d924080-4e9f-11eb-87d9-15ab092c3875.png)